zipvilization/Zipvilization/world/solumview/index.md

 ---

-# Look Closer
+# Enter the World

-SolumTools allows us to understand the data.
+SolumTools allows us to understand what the blockchain means inside Zipvilization.

-SolumWorld allows us to see the world.
+SolumWorld allows us to see that meaning become a world.

-SolumView allows us to choose a part of that world and move closer.
+SolumView allows us to enter that world.

 A Territory stops being only a number.

 A Colonist stops being only an address.

-Development stops being only a block count.
+A Farm stops being only a threshold.

-History stops being only a list of transactions.
+A Zip stops being only a derived population value.

+At increasing levels of development, they become parts of a world that can be explored from the inside.

 The technical truth remains underneath all of them.

-But SolumView lets us experience what that truth means at Human scale.
+That truth is what makes the experience meaningful.

 **The Smart Contract executes.**

 **The blockchain records.**

-**SolumTools observes and translates.**
+**SolumTools translates.**

 **SolumWorld shows the world.**

-**SolumView lets us look closer.**
+**SolumView lets us enter it.**

-From the whole civilization,
+From Zipvilization,

+to a Colonist,

 to a Territory,

-to a Colonist,

-to the details of a world that is actually happening.
+to a Farm,

+to the Zips living inside it.

+And eventually,

+**to a world we can watch as it happens.**

 ---